Simplis-fr/test-case-template/README.md

 Our purpose is to do that choice for them, or at least to restrict the choice to all eligible products to their needs and context.

 You have to design a user-friendly funnel, as simple as possible, able to reach that goal.
-This funnel ends with the selection made by the customer, and so, a confirm message that he will contact by a sales manager.
+This funnel ends with the selection made by the customer, and so, a confirmation message that he will be contacted by a sales manager.

 ## Business logic